|AL PITCHERS||POS||TEAM||BTP||NL PITCHERS||POS||TEAM||BTP|

 American League batters—Brett Gardner of the Yankees rises past Eloy Jimenez of the White Sox, who led the category for the previous two player rankings reports.
 Gardner now has 7.0 Box-Toppers points, while Jimenez has 6.5, falling to fourth in the category, behind Mike Trout of the Angels (6.7) and Marcus Semien of the Athletics (6.7).

 National League pitchers—Hader continues to lead for the eighth straight week with 14.7 Box-Toppers points, picking up no points in the past week.
 He falls from second to third place overall and leads second-place NL pitcher Max Scherzer of the Nationals (14.4) by just 0.3 points.
 Scherzer leads all NL starting pitchers.
-Hader already has the fourth-most Box-Toppers points in a single-season by a closing pitcher since 1998.
+Hader already has the fifth-most Box-Toppers points in a single-season by a closing pitcher since 1998.

 Top 10 changes—Indians pitcher Shane Bieber and Nationals pitcher Patrick Corbin rise into Box-Toppers overall season player rankings top 10 list this week.
 Bieber, with 12.1 points, rises to seventh place and Corbin, with 11.4 points, rises to ninth.